MtrinhO/MMSeqs-on-LatchBio/README.md

 # MMseqs2: easy-cluster

 easy-cluster by default clusters the entries of a FASTA/FASTQ file using a cascaded clustering algorithm.
+Users may also use easy-linclust mode, where runtime scales linearly with input size.
+This is recommended for huge datasets.

 ### Usage